Uyoyou Adia

-Uyoyou Adia is a Nollywood actress and a film director.
-She is known for her roles in Charge and Bail, The Sessions and Hey You.
+Uyoyou Adia is a Nigerian actress and film director known for her roles in Charge and Bail, The Sessions and Hey You.

 Career

-Adia started as an actress in 2013 where she featured in a film titled Child, Not Bride.
-In 2017, she did an intern with Tope Oshin and Remi Ibinola.
-After the internship, she got selected to participate in Homevida, a writing workshop powered by Homevida, Google, USAID and Pan-Atlantic University.
+Adia began acting in 2013, appearing in the film Child, Not Bride.
+In 2017, she interned with Tope Oshin and Remi Ibinola.
+After the internship, she was selected to participate in Homevida, a writing workshop supported by Google, USAID and Pan-Atlantic University.
 Since then, she has written, directed and featured in several films.

 Awards and nominations

-She is a recipient of The African Films and Arts Festival Award Nomination under the category of Best Emerging Film Makers.
+She was nominated for the African Films and Arts Festival Award for Best Emerging Filmmaker.